A Series of Unpopular Opinions | #2 Why I Changed my Mind About the Enneagram (& Other Personality Tests)

 Seeing ourselves “pegged” in black and white gives us a [false] sense that we are known.
 We may also feel we know others better if we know how to categorize them.

-Also, knowing where we fit just might make us feel better about our sinful tendencies as we are conveniently offered the excuse “it’s just your type!”
+Also, knowing where we fit just might make us feel better about our sinful tendencies as we are conveniently offered the excuse “It’s just your type!”

 Counterfeit and Distraction